Galați steel works: Since 1989

 The Communist regime fell in 1989, and in 1991, the works became a joint-stock company called Sidex Galați.
 This was acquired from the Romanian government in 2001 by a Mittal Steel Company subsidiary, and its debts were forgiven.
 When the latter took over Arcelor in 2006 to form ArcelorMittal, the plant took on the name ArcelorMittal Galați.
 The number of employees fell from 27,600 in 2001 to 8,700 in 2011, mainly through voluntary retirements coupled with significant bonuses.
 The privatization of the Galați yard was the first such successful endeavor in the Romanian steel industry, which fared especially well in 2006-2008, thanks to foreign and domestic demand for private infrastructure.
-However, it suffered a downturn with the onset of the late-2000s financial crisis, and output was 3.5 million tons a year by 2011.
+However, it suffered a downturn during the Great Recession, and output was 3.5 million tons/year by 2011.

 In 2019, the unit was purchased by Liberty House Group, a subsidiary of the GFG Alliance.

 Operations

 Galați is Romania's largest steel works, and forms an important part of the city's economy.
 It is also the only one not to use electric arc furnaces, instead relying on iron ore and coal to produce a special type of steel that welds more easily and is thus suitable for making sheet metal.
-There are two processing plants; five furnaces, including two that run constantly; two steelworks, one of which always runs; three lines for constant casting; a hot rolling machine and a cold roll one; two sheet metal rollers; and a zinc plating line.
+There are two processing plants; five furnaces, including two that run constantly; two steelworks, one of which always runs; three lines for continuous casting; a hot rolling machine and a cold roll one; two sheet metal rollers; and a zinc plating line.

 A 2011 study found that two-thirds of Galați residents either worked or used to work at the plant or related factories, or had an immediate family member do so.
 According to official records, output reached a maximum in 1988, with 8.2 million tons worth some $7.2 billion.
 By the early 1990s, the works had caused serious air, water and soil pollution in Galați.
 As of 2010, there were a number of waste disposal lakes behind the works, some containing cyanides, less than 2 km away from the Danube.